CSS Property Margin – Outer Spacing of a Box

-The CSS margin property is used to set the outer spacing of an element relative to its parent element or to adjacent elements.
-This means; margin will push the other elements away from it.
+The CSS margin property is used to set the outer spacing of an element relative to its parent or to adjacent elements.
+This means that margin will push the other elements away from it.

 Margin is the shorthand property for the four properties